AdobeDocs/commerce-admin.en/help/getting-started/admin-menu.md

 ---
 # The Admin Sidebar

-The sidebar on the left is the main menu for the store _Admin_, and is designed for both desktop and mobile devices.
+The sidebar on the left is the main menu for the store _Admin_ and is designed for both desktop and mobile devices.
 The flyout menu provides access to all the tools that you use to manage your store daily.

 | Menu icon | Link | Description |
 | --------- | ---- | ----------- |